RoystonHenson/debugging-2/README.md

 ## Instructions

 In this program, there are many bugs.
+You have three objectives:

+- Find the bugs and fix them.
+- You need to get all the tests passing.
-You have to find them, then fix them, then make sure the tests are passing, then run the app and make sure it works.
+- You need to run the app and make sure it works.

 Last week, you practiced this debugging method: